NivedhaaS/Sudoku/README.md

-Sudoku game created using Python and Pygame.
+Group project sudoku game created using Python and Pygame.